ziritrion/dataeng-zoomcamp/notes/2_data_ingestion.md

       ```
     * Change the `AIRFLOW__CORE__LOAD_EXAMPLES` value to `'false'`.
 This will prevent Airflow from populating its interface with DAG examples.
 1. You may find a modified `docker-compose.yaml` file [in this link](../2_data_ingestion/airflow/docker-compose.yaml).
+1. Additional notes:
+    * The YAML file uses [`CeleryExecutor`](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) as its executor type, which means that tasks will be pushed to workers (external Docker containers) rather than running them locally (as regular processes).
+You can change this setting by modifying the `AIRFLOW__CORE__EXECUTOR` environment variable under the `x-airflow-common` environment definition.

 ### Execution
 1. Build the image.
 It may take several minutes You only need to do this the first time you run Airflow or if you modified the Dockerfile or the `requirements.txt` file.